fc9734ygn/oddspot-backend/README.md

 real problems/sacrifices.
 It may not be the cleanest architecturally or have the largest test coverage.
 It is a real project that is being developed by a single developer (me) in my free time.

+The front end repository will be made opensource soon.

 ## Features (as of right now):

 - `Routing.kt` - all endpoints are defined here.